mlanders/FSWD16/README.md

 Now you can make any changes to the files locally.
 Type `git add .` to add all the changes you made in this folder, then type `git commit -m "your message here"` to make a commit and a commit message.
 Finally, type `git push origin name-of-new-branch` to push to your branch.

-Navigate to the github repository and click New Pull Request.
+Navigate to the github repository and click Compare & Pull Request.
 This will allow you to make a pull request to the original repository, and once it is accepted it will be merged into the main branch.

 ### Helpful Guides